TrevorTaoARM/vpp/docs/CRI_INSTALL.md

-### Installing the CRI Shim on your hosts
+### Installing the CRI Shim on your nodes
-If your pods will be using the VPP TCP/IP stack, you must first install the CRI Shim on each host where the stack will be used.
+If your pods will be using the VPP TCP/IP stack, you must first install the CRI Shim on each node where the stack will be used.
 The CRI Shim installation should only be performed after `kubelet`, `kubeadm` and `kubectl` have already been [installed][2].